Jayich-Lab/eom/README.md

 ## Final Design

 We used Y-cut lithium niobate as our EO crystal.
-We needed an AR-coating covering the wavelength range of our experiments.

-##### Bandwidth needed: 400nm-1100nm
+The bandwidth needed was 400nm-1100nm.
 We used different AR coatings to cover this range, one from 400-700nm and one from 700-1100nm.

-#### Without resonance circuit, the input voltage needed (with d = 0.003m, L = 0.03m)
+#### Without a resonant circuit, the input voltage needed (with d = 3mm, L = 30mm -- the crystal is dxdxL)

 λ( in meter ) | V<sub>π</sub> ( in volts )
 :---: | :---: